 Why Should I Use Drawing Prompts in My Art Class?

 Viewing the finished artwork gives your little ones the chance to share a bit about their drawing.
-Drawing brings the mind to a calm state, and it a great tool to use for social emotional learning by getting the chance to express ideas and emotions.
+Drawing brings the mind to a calm state and is a great tool to use for social emotional learning by getting the chance to express ideas and emotions.

 Drawing with markers and crayons builds the strength of the small muscles in the hands.
 With every shape, dot, swirl, and curvy line your little ones are building essential muscle strength!
 This is also a great time to build color identification skills.